pietrospitella/sveltecommerce/README.md

 <!-- ![Product Screenshot](https://picsum.photos/1920/1080) -->

-I finnally found some time to spend learning Svelte and SvelteKit, one of the most interesting frameworks at the moment.
+I finally found some time to spend learning Svelte and SvelteKit, one of the most interesting frameworks at the moment.
 That's why I wanted to set up this mocked e-commerce site, taking it as a chance to prove my frontend skills.
 Hope you like it, enjoy the result 🙂

 ### Built With